effectfully-ou/sketches/mineunifier/README.md

 `~~` is a [heterogeneous](https://ryanglscott.github.io/2021/09/06/leibniz-equality-in-haskell-part-2-heterogeneous-equality) equality constraint.
 If we used `~`, then instance resolution would only pick this instance for `c` already having kind `Cell`, while we want the instance to be chosen regardless of whether there's anything known about `c`.
 I.e. it's the same situation as the one described in [The constraint trick for instances](https://chrisdone.com/posts/haskell-constraint-trick) except here the kind level is involved in addition to the type level.

+The highest value of a cell storing the number of mines adjacent to it is 8 on a 2D plane, hence we have these 9 instances (the ones in the middle are omitted for brevity):

 ```haskell
 instance c ~~ 'N (FromNat 0) => Parse "0" c